 To Report Human Trafficking

-State law requires anyone who suspects that a person under 18 is being trafficked to report it to the Mississippi Department of Child Protection Services.
-Call 1-800-222-8000 or make an online report.
+If you suspect that a person under 18 is being trafficked, report it to the Mississippi Department of Child Protection Services.
+Call 1-800-222-8000, or make an report online.

 Avoid Becoming a Victim